Thoughts

 Think of the puts as midfield defence.
 Their job is to intercept the ball and start a counter-attack.
 At a portfolio level, the puts 'intercept' losses and allow to counter-attack by buying the underlying during dips.

-While the puts may be a losing trade in isolation, their effect on the portfolio, if properly rebalanced, is to increase Bitcoin exposure over time.
+While the puts may be a losing trade in isolation, their effect at the level of your portfolio, if rebalanced, is to increase your Bitcoin exposure over time.

 Implementation questions